TheOdinProject/curriculum/web_development_101/project_installfest_overview.md

-This is the edit that @mindovermiles262 has put together.

 # Introduction

 The first step to building anything is having your tools laid out for you.
 For us that means setting up a development environment in which our code can be created.